urschrei/lonlat_bng/README.md

 ## Introduction

-An attempt at speeding up the conversion between decimal longitude and latitude and British national grid coordinates, using an external Rust binary and Python FFI.
+An attempt at speeding up the conversion between decimal longitude and latitude and British National Grid ([epsg:27700](http://spatialreference.org/ref/epsg/osgb-1936-british-national-grid/)) coordinates, using an external Rust binary and Python FFI.

 ## Motivation